Alan Timberlake

-Alan Timberlake (born in 1946) is a linguist, a professor in the Department of Slavic Languages and Literatures at Columbia University and the director of the East Central European Center.
+Alan Timberlake (born in 1946) is an American linguist, a professor in the Department of Slavic Languages and Literatures at Columbia University and the director of the East Central European Center.

 Education

 Alan Timberlake received a Ph.D from Harvard University in 1973.

 Academic career

 Alan Timberlake taught for 14 years at UCLA, then for 21 years at the University of California at Berkeley.
 In 2008, he came to Columbia University.
 He served as chair at these three universities for 12 years in total.
 He also has taught courses in philology at Stanford as a visitor.

+His work A Reference Grammar of Russian won the 2006 AATSEEL Best Book in Slavic Linguistics award.

 Research interest

 The focus of Timberlake's research is language.
 At Columbia University, he teaches courses on Slavic cultures and Russian linguistics.
 Apart from that, he teaches several courses a year in general linguistics, including recently “Language and Society”, which included a discussion of language allegiance among diasporic communities in America.